 This course is live instructor-led training via Zoom.

 After a comprehensive introduction to today’s identity challenges and solutions, you will learn the details of the authentication protocols.
 This in-depth coverage of the protocols will allow you to troubleshoot any problems you may encounter when deploying solutions.
 As we go through the hands-on labs, you will be expected to troubleshoot any issues you may encounter during the Masterclass.
 Of course, John will be there if you need help.

 Capturing and analysing HTTP/HTTPS sessions using Fiddler

 Tracing the WS-federation protocol

 After completing our investigation of the protocols, you will learn how to configure the Azure Active Directory to meet your requirements.
 You’ll discover how to manage the Azure AD through the Azure Portal, using PowerShell and the GraphAPIs.
-After adding custom domains and branding to your Azure AD, you will see how to enhance security and the user experience using role based access control, self-service password resets, MFA and Azure AD Identity Protection.
+After adding custom domains and branding to your Azure AD, you will see how to enhance security and the user experience using self-service password resets, and MFA.

 Day 2 hands-on labs include: